modg-nhs-git/modg-nhs-website/source/categories/information/tutoring.md

 A: We will try to get you in on the day you signed up for, but if there aren’t enough tutors available, we will email you to reschedule.

 ##### Q: I have a question that’s not covered here.
 Who do I contact?
-A: You can email the tutoring leaders (Mary, Maria, Julia, and Kiersten) at this email address: nhstutoring@motherofdivinegrace.org.
+A: You can email the tutoring leaders (Mary, Maria, and Julia) at this email address: nhstutoring@motherofdivinegrace.org.
 If the question is about a certain subject (rescheduling your Latin session, for example) we ask that you put the name of the appropriate leader in the subject.

-Mary is head leader
+Mary Lang is head leader
-Kiersten tutors Math
-Maria tutors Science
+Maria Maggio tutors Science & Latin
-Julia Fassero tutors Latin
-Julia Post tutors Grammar/Language Arts
+Julia Post tutors Grammar/Language Arts & Math